Gurminj Museum of Musical Instruments: History

 The museum was founded in 1990 by Gurminj Zavkibekov (1929–2003), Tajik actor and musician, who was honored as a National Artist of Tajikistan and a laureate of the most prestigious national prize in arts for significant contributions to the cultural heritage of Tajikistan - the Rudaki State Prize.
 After his death in 2003, his son Iqbol Zavkibekov (also a professional musician) took charge of the Museum.

+The museum is mostly run by volunteers but also benefits from international donors funding some programs.